THE BURBANK GROUP

 • Liens not the subject of a separate award

-3. Elimination of the 4% annual increase applicable to elements of economic and pecuniary loss.
+2.)
+Elimination of the 4% annual increase applicable to elements of economic and pecuniary loss.
 It is retained for future Pain and Suffering but the period for Pain and Suffering is reduced from 10 to 8 years.

-7. Application of the sliding scale of contingent fees to the Total of past damages, lump sums and the net present value of remaining future damages, all reduced by pro-rata litigation expenses.
+6.)
+Application of the sliding scale of contingent fees to the Total of past damages, lump sums and the net present value of remaining future damages, all reduced by pro-rata litigation expenses.
 The net amounts are then reduced on a pro-rata basis by the contingent fees.
 The net annual (monthly) payments are similarly reduced.

 For 50A actions, Sec.
 4111 provides that the jury will make a determination whether other elements of pecuniary loss are permanent.
 Amended 50A now specifies that this determination will be made and obligates the defendant to provide payments for life independent of the period specified by the jury.
-It then provides that the payments will "…continue for the entire life of the plaintiff, increasing each year beyond the period of years determined by the finder of fact at the same growth rate as determined by the finder of fact".
+It then provides that the payments will "�continue for the entire life of the plaintiff, increasing each year beyond the period of years determined by the finder of fact at the same growth rate as determined by the finder of fact".
 There is no mention of placing a value on this contingent obligation or including that amount in the Award.
 Further, since the statute requires that defendants will offer and guarantee the purchase of an annuity contract that will make the annual (mostly flat) payments, contingent payments would be at a different amount and would increase.

-As far as any award or settlement is concerned, there is no easy way to calculate the award, or the contingent fees associated with it.
+As far as any award or settlement is concerned, there is no easy way to value the award, or the contingent fees associated with it.
 If offsets and income taxes are taken into consideration, the difficulty is magnified.
 Finally, a large component of the net award or settlement will in a lump sum.
 In the case of minors or incompetents that value must be protected.
 In other cases, it should be protected.

 Increasingly, plaintiff's attorneys are being tasked with the obligations of performing Due Diligence and gaining a client's Informed Consent.
 Those obligations suggest that any Award or settlement be fully and fairly evaluated with a built-in reconciliation back to the gross total award.
 Any proposals to protect (structure) lump sums should be independently valued.
 The entire award or settlement may warrant deployment in a manner different from that resulting from the net award calculation.
 Finally, protection or alternate deployment should be executed in a manner that either maximizes subsequent payments or protects them from taxes to the greatest extent possible.